pyfarm/pyfarm-agent/README.rst

 Testing
 -------
-All comments and pull requests are tested on Linux, Mac OS X and Windows.
+All commits and pull requests are tested on Linux, Mac OS X and Windows.
 Tests for Linux and Mac OS X are run using `Travis <https://travis-ci.org/pyfarm/pyfarm-agent>`_ while Windows testing is performed on
 `Appveyor <https://ci.appveyor.com/project/opalmer/pyfarm-agent/history>`_.
+Code coverage analysis is provided by
+`Coveralls <https://coveralls.io/github/pyfarm/pyfarm-agent>`_ for Linux and Mac OS X.

 The tests can can also run locally using Twisted's ``trial``.
 Some tests will require access to external services to httpbin.pyfarm.net, NTP, DNS and